 RDF allows any type of URIs for

-Requiring URLs makes things easier for data users, at the cost of the data producer.
-With Atomic Data, the data producer MUST offer the triples at the URL of the subject.
-This is a challenge - especially with the current (lack of) tooling.
+Requiring URLs makes things easier for data users, but makes things a bit more difficult for the data producer.
+With Atomic Data, the data producer MUST offer the data at the URL of the subject.
+This is a challenge that requires tooling, which is why I've built Atomic-Server: an easy to use, performant, open source data management sytem.

-blank nodes are resources with identifiers that exist only locally.
+Blank (or anonymous) nodes are RDF resources with identifiers that exist only locally.

-In most data models, blank nodes are the default.
+In most non-RDF data models, blank nodes are the default.

 For example, we nest JSON object without thinking twice.